Fall 2015 Move In

 - Toasters / toaster ovens / hot plates / open coiled appliances

-- Pets - besides fish in a tank of up to 5 gallons
+- Pets - other than fish in a tank of up to 5 gallons capacity

 - Pellet guns